10 Best Tarpon Bait: Live, Dead & Lure Options (May 2026)

 Winter Deep Water Strategies

 Winter tarpon fishing requires specialized tactics as fish seek warm water refuges.
 Large shrimp become the best bait choice, remaining active when baitfish become sluggish.
-Target areas with consistent 70°F+ temperatures.
+Target areas with consistent 70°F+ temperatures for best results.

 Slow presentations excel in cold water.
 Let baits soak longer before moving, as lethargic tarpon need time to commit.
-Patience pays dividends during winter months when one quality fish makes the entire trip worthwhile.
+One quality fish makes the entire trip worthwhile during winter months when concentrations are lower but trophy potential remains high.

 Location-Specific Bait Recommendations